-At $24.95, Yuka offers AYCE at a deep discount, compared to other sushi spots.
+At around $30, Yuka offers AYCE at a deep discount, compared to other sushi spots.
 A selection of hand rolls, special rolls and appetizers promises to fill you up.
 Expect tried and true rounds like salmon, tuna and California rolls, but don‘t bother with the specialty rolls, nigiri is the name of the game here.

 The phrase “all you can eat” might conjure images of massive buffets with piles of questionably-nutritious food sitting under heat lamps, but when it comes to sushi it’s a different story.
 Restaurants with all you can eat sushi in NYC are a welcome break for those with strained wallets looking to enjoy the Japanese delicacy.
 Dining deals are essential in this city, given that the best NYC restaurants are often quite pricey.
 From happy hours to bottomless brunches, cheap eats are key to stretching those dollars.

 Obviously you can splurge at one of many amazing sushi restaurants in NYC, but when you really just want to get your fix of fresh salmon, tuna, snapper and seaweed, these all you can eat sushi spots are more manageable.
 Tip: going out for sushi might be a go-to romantic date option, but you don’t want your sweetie to watch you eat until you burst, so check out our list of cheap date ideas before you make that call.